cyclosproject/ng-translation-gen/README.md

 Please, run the `ng-translation-gen` with the `--help` argument to view all available command line arguments.

-## How to use it in your angular project:
+## How to use it in your Angular project:
 Define a module as follow:
 ```typescript
 import { BrowserModule } from '@angular/platform-browser';